 Cedar Brook Academy’s Thursday Class program is designed to give all CBA students a chance to gather together to make friends and study, while coming along side and assisting home schooling parents as they work to provide an educational program that strives for excellence.
 All students meet at First Alliance Church in Silver Spring which is centrally located for the Cedar Brook families.
 The Thursday classes are not intended to be a substitute for home instruction – merely as a supplement to what is happening at home.
 These classes are here to offer parents an option; they are not a requirement.
 Costs for classes can be found in the registration information.

 CBA’s elementary program is designed to help students become accustomed to a classroom setting and to build friendships and community with other home schoolers.
 Kindergarteners through 5th graders meet weekly from 10:00 to 12:00 for fun in a lightly academic, highly engaging Christian environment.
-Fourth through Sixth graders are offered a selection of classes to choose from that will supplement the home curriculum and ease the teaching responsibility.
-Parents are strongly encouraged to oversee their student at home by helping them budget their time throughout the week so there isn’t a rush to complete assignments.
-Students/parents can e-mail teachers with any questions.
-Class information comes out each spring for the following school year and registration forms can be downloaded in March.
+Registration forms can be downloaded in March.
 Registration can be completed by email/pay online OR by mailing registration and check in to the CBA office OR by dropping the registration and check into the box at Thursday Classes before the deadline.
 These classes follow the same calendar as the Jr. and Sr. high classes.
 Specific information for these classes goes online under the forms tab in March for the upcoming school year.
 The current years information is found under the classes tab.